virgesmith/neworder/docs/contributing.md

 ## Contribution workflow

-Here’s a quick guide for those unfamiliar with the contriution process:
+Here’s a quick guide for those unfamiliar with the contribution process:

 1. [Fork this repository](https://github.com/virgesmith/neworder/fork) and then clone it locally:
 ```sh